mlk2991/anonymous/cases.rst

 it doesn't matter that you are using the most advanced encrypted texting app in the world.

-If a member of a chat group on Signal (or from any other encrypted messaging app like Telegram) uses very weak security on their phone (easy or no password) and `they locally saved lots of screenshots of conversations from Signal <https://www.reddit.com/r/signal/comments/l0jqc0/can_you_block_others_from_taking_a_screenshot_of/>`_, then you better pray that they don't loose their phone.
+If members of a chat group on Signal (or from any other encrypted messaging app like Telegram) use very weak security on their phone (easy or no password) and `they locally saved lots of screenshots of conversations from Signal <https://www.reddit.com/r/signal/comments/l0jqc0/can_you_block_others_from_taking_a_screenshot_of/>`_, then you better pray that they don't loose their phones.

 Do you trust the members of your chat group with sensitive information?